 When working with preschoolers at home, you can also use glass goods (plates, glasses, and so on).

-When it comes to Practical Life projects, glass is most often utilized, but not always.
+When it comes to Practical Life projects, children use glass, but not always.

-It can be used into a variety of other learning activities in your homeschooling environment.
+You can use glass in a variety of other learning activities in your homeschooling environment.

 Not only may glass Montessori materials assist children in becoming more aware of what they have in their hands and how they carry these materials, but they can also assist them in becoming more cautious.